Revisiting the gluino mass limits in the pMSSM in the light of the latest LHC data and Dark Matter constraints: Introduction

 The purpose of this paper is to explore the above issues within the broader framework of the pMSSM.
 First we examine whether the above limits on the gluino mass can be significantly relaxed in some pMSSM scenarios.
 To begin with the pMSSM parameters are so chosen that the models resemble some features of the ATLAS simplified model.
 However, some differences are inevitable.
 For example, if the lighter chargino is wino like, the $\widetilde{\chi}_2^0$ is also wino like and almost degenerate with the former and contributes significantly to gluino decays which affects the signal.
 The special choice of only relatively light $L$-type squarks, as in the ATLAS work, allows the gluino to dominantly decay into wino like sparticles.
 In addition the presence of relatively light $R$-type squarks enhances the fraction of direct gluino decays into the bino like LSP resulting in a further suppression of the leptonic signal.
-In summary in the pMSSM gluinos may decay into all lighter electroweakinos none with 100 \% BR as assumed in the ATLAS analysis.
+In summary in the pMSSM, gluinos may decay into all lighter electroweakinos ($\widetilde{\chi}_1^\pm/ \widetilde{\chi}_1^0/ \widetilde{\chi}_2^0$) but not with 100 \% BR in any of the three decay modes.
 Phase space suppression due to modified gluino-chargino-LSP mass hierarchies may further reduce the mass limits which we will also explore.

 Finally, the impact of changing the compositions of the lighter charginos and neutralinos (together called lighter electroweakinos) also affects the mass limits.
 In fact, higgsino like charginos have not received the due attention in sparticle searches at the LHC.
-Phenomenological studies\cite{Chakraborti:2014gea,Chakraborti:2015mra,Datta:2016ypd,Chakraborti:2017vxz,Datta:2018lup} for probing Electro-Weak (EW) sectors through electroweakinos have also been performed in the light of ATLAS/CMS data\cite{Aad:2014vma,Aad:2014nua,Aad:2014yka,Aad:2015jqa}.
+Phenomenological studies\cite{Chakraborti:2014gea,Chakraborti:2015mra,Datta:2016ypd,Chakraborti:2017vxz,Datta:2018lup,Adam:2021rrw} for probing Electro-Weak (EW) sectors through electroweakinos have also been performed in the light of ATLAS/CMS data\cite{Aad:2014vma,Aad:2014nua,Aad:2014yka,Aad:2015jqa}.
 Since the bounds on the gluino mass obtained by ATLAS is based on wino like lighter charginos, it would be interesting to see the results corresponding to a higgsino like $\widetilde{\chi}_1^{\pm}$.

 In this way we identify different classes of models where the gluino mass limits are significantly reduced.
 In the most dramatic cases we find that in some generic models the bounds from the $1l+jets+\met$ channels are completely washed out.